web-platform-tests/wpt/docs/writing-tests/reftest-tutorial.md

 Sighted people can open that document and verify whether or not the stated expectation is satisfied.
 If we were writing a [manual test](manual), we'd be done.
-However, it's time consuming for a human to run tests, so we should prefer making tests automatic whenever possible.
+However, it's time-consuming for a human to run tests, so we should prefer making tests automatic whenever possible.
 Remember that we set out to write a "reference test."
 Now it's time to write the reference file.